How to Come Up with Creative Ideas: Complete Guide

 New problems

-A campaign that acknowledges that solving one problem can reveal or create new challenges, then addresses those as well.
+Acknowledge that solving one problem can reveal or create new challenges, then address those as well.

 New Tasking